rdsea/sys4bigml/tutorials/PerformanceMonitoring/README.md

 ## References

 * https://dzone.com/articles/monitoring-with-prometheus
 * https://devconnected.com/complete-node-exporter-mastery-with-prometheus
 * https://devconnected.com/monitoring-linux-processes-using-prometheus-and-grafana
 * https://github.com/rycus86/prometheus_flask_exporter
 * https://sysdig.com/blog/prometheus-metrics

 ## Open Questions

 1. How to monitor a machine learning pipeline with Prometheus?

-2. How to make alerts for specific conditions of ML metrics detected in your ML program or system using Prometheus?
+2. How to make an alert for the specific conditions of metrics detected in your machine learning programs or systems with Prometheus?

 3. How to monitor multiple nodes or a cluster using Prometheus?
-Kubernetes?
+What is about the monitoring of a Kubernetes cluster?